-- Reduce the overall development effort (and cost) by reusing low-level protocol and application logic across Android and iOS.
+- Reduced the overall development effort (and cost) by reusing low-level protocol and application logic across Android and iOS.

-- Maximise video decoding efficiency by handing decoding over to the underlying hardware.
+- Maximised video decoding efficiency by handing decoding over to the underlying hardware.

-- Simplify the code base by using one language for the app development (C#) and one language for handling the low-level streaming logic (C++).
+- Simplified the code base by using one language for the app development (C#) and one language for handling the low-level streaming logic (C++).